VimaGupta/vimagupta.github.io/README.md

 ## About Me

-I am a third year PhD student working on Systems for ML, in <a href="https://www.cc.gatech.edu/" target="_blank">College of Computing</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Institute of Technology</a>.
-I am fortunate to be advised by [Dr. Anand Iyer](https://www.anand-iyer.com/).
-I am currently building robust systems to identify the cognitive core of foundational models and thereby serve them optimally on latest hardware.
-My ongoing projects and coursework are aligned towards creating a foundational understanding of distributed systems for large models.
+I am a third-year PhD student in Systems for Machine Learning at the College of Computing, Georgia Institute of Technology.
+I am fortunate to be advised by Dr. Anand Iyer.
+My research centers on building efficient systems for large language model (LLM) inference across diverse hardware platforms.
+I am driven by curiosity about how to sculpt out the cognitive core of LLMs to reduce their memory footprint and latency overhead without compromising performance.​

+My ongoing projects and coursework aim to develop a foundational understanding of distributed systems for large-scale models.
+I am continually motivated by interdisciplinary nature of Systems for AI research, which supports the advancement of both technical depth and real-world impact.

 ### Ongoing Research
+- Building an efficient system to merge LLM models in the wild to reduce their memory footprint.
 - Optimizing inference latency for Mixture of Expert models by leveraging runtime information and kernel optimization.
 [Paper](https://arxiv.org/abs/2411.08982)
-- Designing scheduling policies for speeding up LLM inference for lower latency request and while gaining higher throughput using speculative decoding.
-- Exploring the qubit mapping, routing and scheduling problem for trapped-ion based quantum computers, with <a href="http://prod.tinker.cc.gatech.edu/" target="_blank"> TINKER group </a> under the supervision of <a href="https://www.ece.gatech.edu/faculty-staff-directory/tom-conte" target="_blank">Dr. Tom Conte</a>.
+- Efficient qubit mapping, routing and scheduling for noisy trapped-ion based quantum computers, with <a href="http://prod.tinker.cc.gatech.edu/" target="_blank"> TINKER group </a> under the supervision of <a href="https://www.ece.gatech.edu/faculty-staff-directory/tom-conte" target="_blank">Dr. Tom Conte</a>.
 (Master's thesis)
 - Teaching neural networks how to count, under the guidance of [Dr. Sashank Varma](https://psychology.gatech.edu/sashank-varma). <a href="https://escholarship.org/uc/item/91z2p9h1" target="_blank"> Poster at CogSci'22! </a>.
 [Full paper accepted at CogSci'24](https://escholarship.org/content/qt5cz2v6d5/qt5cz2v6d5_noSplash_d89a45b032c07c6c0d0c5cfca8df2884.pdf)

+### What's new!
+- Recently passed the oral component of Systems Qualifying Examination towards the PhD requirement!
+(Nov 2025)

 ### Experience
-I am currently interning with Microsoft Research in the AI Frameworks team where I am enriching the existing hand-written kernels for LLM inference through systematic performance models.
+I was a research intern at Microsoft Research with the Systems Research group (2025) and AI Frameworks team (2024) where I worked on multi-instance LLM scheduling and enriching the existing hand-written kernels for LLM inference respectively.

 During summer of 2022, I explored ML compiler frameworks for [Cerebras Systems](https://www.cerebras.net/), where I had the opportunity to how make sparse attention faster on LLMs through MLIR transformation passes.
 Previously, I have co-founded PACE, a fitness [startup](https://create-x.gatech.edu/) with CREATE-X, aimed at remote physical therapy, leveraging deep learning and computer vision techniques.